-As an Italian expat, when you tell people you left Rome to move to Dublin, you soon get used to the following reaction: ‘Oh you must miss the sun/the food/the good weather of Italy’.
-Indeed, I do (although a lot less than people might think), but I know I speak for many Italians expat when I say that there is one thing that I miss more than the good weather and this thing is: the tradition of l’aperitivo.
+Indeed, I do, but I know I speak for many Italians abroad when I say that there is one thing that I miss more than the good weather and this thing is: the tradition of l’aperitivo.

 Aperitivo is, in essence, the tradition of meeting up before the evening meal for a pre-dinner drink and some small plates of food.